absorensen/numbers_go_brrrr/the_end.md

 by Song Han contains both exercises, slides and videos for a wide look at more efficient deep learning.

+## Tensara
+If you want to practice GPU programming from a pure compute perspective, you can try out [Tensara][7].
+It is sort of like LeetCode, but for GPU's.
+You get a list of different tasks.
+You can see how many you can solve.
+But not only can you solve them, you can also optimize them and get on a leaderboard for fastest solution.
+You can code the solutions directly on the website in CUDA C/C++ or Triton (Python).

 [0]: https://www.youtube.com/watch?v=buqtdpuZxvk
 [1]: https://gfxcourses.stanford.edu/cs348k/spring24
 [2]: https://graphics.stanford.edu/~kayvonf/